AckerlyXu/heima/articles/app-service-api/app-service-api-dotnet-service-principal-auth.md

     ![To Do List page](./media/app-service-api-dotnet-service-principal-auth/mvchome.png)

-    If the application doesn't work as expected, double-check all of the settings you entered in the Azure portal preview.
+    If the application doesn't work as expected, double-check all of the settings you entered in the Azure Portal.
 If all of the settings appear to be correct, see the [Troubleshooting](#troubleshooting) section later in this tutorial.

 ## Protect the API app from browser access
 For this tutorial you created a separate Azure AD application for the ToDoListDataAPI (data tier) API app.
 As you've seen, when App Service creates an AAD application, it configures the AAD application in a way that enables a user to go to the API app's URL in a browser and log on.
 That means it's possible for an end user in your Azure AD tenant, not just a service principal, to access the API.